Eval-Actions: Fine-Grained Execution Quality Evaluation for Robotic Manipulation: Experiments and Discussions

-For the binary task of success determination, raw logits are converted to probabilities via a Sigmoid function and binarized with a 0.5 threshold.
-We report standard classification metrics: \begin{itemize} \item \textbf{Accuracy (Acc \%):} The overall proportion of correctly classified trajectories. \item \textbf{F1-Score (F1 \%):} The harmonic mean of Precision and Recall.
-We prioritize F1 over Accuracy to provide a robust assessment given the potential class imbalance in robotic datasets (e.g., scarcity of failure cases). \item \textbf{Area Under the ROC Curve (AUC \%):} The integral of the Receiver Operating Characteristic curve.
-AUC provides a comprehensive measure of the model's discriminative ability independent of a decision threshold. \end{itemize}
+We evaluate model performance from two aspects: continuous action quality scoring and binary classification.
+For quality-score prediction under the EG, RG, and CoT protocols, we report Spearman rank correlation coefficient (SRCC) and relative squared error \(R_{\ell_2}\).
+SRCC measures whether the predicted scores preserve the relative quality ordering of executions and is the primary metric for fine-grained action quality assessment, while \(R_{\ell_2}\) measures the range-normalized absolute prediction error.
+For task success detection and auxiliary trajectory-source classification, we report Accuracy, F1-score, and AUC.
+For text-generation VLMs, quality scores and categorical labels are parsed from structured outputs; when class probabilities or token likelihoods are available, they are used to compute AUC.
+Detailed metric definitions are provided in \textbf{Appendix VII}.

-\subsection{Experimental Details.}
+\subsection{Experimental Details}

-We employ SmolVLM2-2.2B \cite{marafioti2025smolvlm}, QwenVL2.5-3B \cite{bai2025qwen2}, QwenVL3-4B \cite{yang2025qwen3}, and InternVL3.5-4B \cite{wang2025internvl3} as baselines to conduct experiments on the three aforementioned dataset annotations.
-Each model is fine-tuned with LoRA \cite{hu2022lora} for only 20 epochs, and the checkpoint yielding the minimum $\text{R-}L_2$ loss is selected as the optimal model.
-The learning rate is uniformly set to 1e-4, the batch size is set to 4, and 8 frames are fed as the input.
+We compare AutoEval with representative VLM baselines, including SmolVLM2-2.2B~\cite{marafioti2025smolvlm}, QwenVL2.5-3B~\cite{bai2025qwen2}, QwenVL3-4B~\cite{yang2025qwen3}, and InternVL3.5-4B~\cite{wang2025internvl3}, under the EG, RG, and CoT protocols.
+All standard VLM baselines and AutoEval-S are supervised fine-tuned with LoRA~\cite{hu2022lora} for 20 epochs.
+Both AutoEval-S and AutoEval-P use QwenVL3-4B as the base backbone; AutoEval-P is initialized from the supervised fine-tuned checkpoint and further optimized with GRPO for CoT-style diagnostic evaluation.
+The final checkpoint is selected according to validation performance, using \(R_{\ell_2}\) as the primary validation criterion for score prediction.
+The learning rate is set to \(1\times10^{-4}\), and the batch size is set to 4.

+We compare methods under the same VLM visual-input budget.
+For standard VLM baselines, 8 visual inputs correspond to 8 sampled RGB frames.
+For AutoEval-S, 8 visual inputs correspond to 8 spatio-temporal mosaics, covering 32 raw frames under the default \(2\times2\) stitching strategy.
+Thus, AutoEval-S uses the same number of VLM visual inputs as the baselines, while encoding denser local temporal evidence within each input.
+Full hyperparameter settings and inference costs are provided in \textbf{Appendix VIII}.